kennygrant/bestiary/servers.md

  defer r.Body.Close()
 ```

+### Accepting uploads

+If accepting uploads via a multipart form, be aware that temp files created will not be automatically deleted by Go.
+You should therefore delete them with [Form.RemoveAll](https://golang.org/pkg/mime/multipart/#Form.RemoveAll) after they have been used by the server.

 ### Check Status Codes

 Always check the status code of the response when making a request with the Go http client.
 If the status is in the 200 range you can use the response as is.
 If it is in the 300 range it is a redirection.
 If it is in the 400 range you have a problem with your request which you should fix \(e.g. invalid headers, invalid URL\).
 If it is in the 500 range there was a problem on the server end, so you need to inform the user.